pmitev/UPPMAX-Singularity-workshop/docs/mpi_applications.md

 ...
 ```
 Attempting to start the jobs manually requires `-mca plm rsh` to skip SLURM and use rsh/ssh to start the processes on all allocated nodes and `-B /etc/ssh` to pick up the "Host authentication" setup.
 Here are the problems:
     - Rackham@UPPMAX uses "[Host based authentication](https://en.wikibooks.org/wiki/OpenSSH/Cookbook/Host-based_Authentication)" which does not work in the Singularity container, because the container runs in the user space and can not get/read the private host key...
-- You can use passwordless user key for the authentication (_Note: passwordless ssh keys are not allowed on Rackham_) after adding all nodes public host keys/signatures (_the signatures that you are asked to accept when connecting for the first time to a machine_).
+    - One can use passwordless user key for the authentication (_Note: passwordless ssh keys are not allowed on Rackham_) after adding all nodes public host keys/signatures (_the signatures that you are asked to accept when connecting for the first time to a machine_).

 - **Host-based MPI runtime: Run 2 MPI processes, 20 OpenMP threads per MPI process (explicitly specified on the mpirun command line)**
 ```